Skip to Content

 Harvard Square is the perfect place to shop or grab a bit to eat.
 Just be sure to save room for ice cream from Toscanini’s!

-History lovers will want Castle Island Park on their list of day trips from Boston.
+History lovers will want Castle Island Park on their day trips from Boston.

-In addition, there are numerous walking, biking, and jogging trails on the 22 acres of protected land that surrounds Fort Independence. on Castle Island Park.
+In addition, the 22 acres of protected land surrounding Fort Independence on Castle Island Park have numerous walking, biking, and jogging trails.

 Take note that Fort Independence is open from Memorial Day to Columbus Day.